rahulhundekari/KotlinMVVMDemo/README.md

 # KotlinMVVMDemo
-Demo created using MVVM, Kotlin, Hilt, LiveData, Retrofit, Okhttp and NYTimes API
+Example for Android using MVVM, Kotlin, Hilt, LiveData, Retrofit, Okhttp and NYTimes API